hallon-heyman/katacoda-scenarios/hallon123/step1.md

 Then we can run the container, from the image, using that id if we like!  `docker run -it sha256:0af60a5c6dd017d7023f6b6c71f3ffbb9beb2948d842bcb1ba36d597fb96e75a`{{executable}}.

-To exit this debian container, press ctrl+d.
+To exit this Debian container, press ctrl+d.

-The docker images can be fetched will pull just like git repositories through docker registries, where images can be pushed and pulled and distributed privately or publicly through the docker hub featre.
+The docker images can be fetched will pull just like git repositories through docker registries, where images can be pushed and pulled and distributed privately or publicly through the docker hub feature.

-A docker container is created from a docker image, that is, a Docker container is run from the code that is saved in the image, the container refering to the process on the computer system.
+A docker container is created from a docker image, that is, a Docker container is run from the code that is saved in the image, the container referring to the process on the computer system.
 The Splunk container runs from an image of Splunk code embedded with all the necessary dependencies for Splunk to run.
-The Docker engine runs every container from the same virtualised OS if possible,for example, for several containers using Ubuntu it might just run one ubuntu kernel.
+The Docker engine runs every container from the same virtualized OS if possible, for example, for several containers using Ubuntu it might just run one ubuntu kernel.
 This lessened isolation creates efficiency but reduces security.

 This ends our brief introduction to docker as you should have all the understanding you need to know what goes on behind the scenes in this tutorial.
-In Katacoda it is not necessary to login to docker as every terminal is logged in by default, but a good tutorial reminds its user even of the basics, when you want to start up docker on a linux terminal:
+In Katacoda it is not necessary to login to docker as every terminal is logged in by default, but a good tutorial reminds its user even of the basics when you want to start up docker on a Linux terminal:

 `docker login`{{executable}}